-According to another source, a book called Salty Dog Talk: The Nautical Origins of Everyday Expressions, by Bill Beavis (Author) and Micahel Howorth (Author), it says that this phrase originally meant to feel seasick, or to be affected by bad weather (while out at sea, I assume).
-It also goes on to say:
+According to another source, a book called Salty Dog Talk: The Nautical Origins of Everyday Expressions by Bill Beavis (Author) and Michael Howorth (Author), this phrase originally meant to feel seasick.
+It also mentions:

 “The term is correctly ‘under the weather bow’ which is a gloomy prospect; the weather bow is the side upon which all the rotten weather is blowing.”

 So that’s the origin story for this idiom.
 Now let’s talk about its age.
 The earliest I could find it in print is from the newspaper Jeffersonville Daily Evening News, 1835:

 “‘I own Jessica is somewhat under the weather to-day, figuratively and literally,’ said the gentleman, amusedly, giving a glance at the lady over in the corner.”